JoeyyScott/Gamer-Supplies/README.md

     + Users can register with email confirmation, login and logout.

 **CRUD Functionality for Registered Users**:
 + Users are able to create, read, update and delete records in the database for the project through various pages and functionality.
-Included in this is:
+Included in this are:
     + Supplies - ```add_to_crate```, ```modify_crate``` and ```remove_from_crate``` views providing the associated functionality when the user initates such actions.
         + Activated by: Add To Crate button with quantity inputs on each supply in ```supplies.html```, Update/Delete buttons for each crate item in ```crate.html```.
     + Reviews - ```review_add.html```, ```index.html``` with the delete functionality activating when the associated button is pressed on the homepage.